A Note on the Oscillatory Behavior of Impulsive Differential Equations with Piecewise Constant Arguments via Difference

 Our work is organized as follows.
-First, we provide some preliminary information necessary for understanding the piecewise constant argument setting.
-Next, we present useful oscillation criteria from the theory of difference equations, which will be essential for studying oscillations in the scalar linear DEPCA and IDEPCA systems.
-Then, we establish new criteria for oscillatory solutions, extending classical results for \eqref{sistema_idepcag_general_abstract}.
-Finally, we present examples to demonstrate the effectiveness of our results.
+We start with the basic material needed to understand the piecewise constant argument framework.
+We then review some key oscillation criteria from the theory of difference equations, which help us analyze oscillations in scalar linear DEPCA and IDEPCA equations.
+After that, we introduce new oscillation criteria for IDEPCA that extend classical results for \eqref{sistema_idepcag_general_abstract}.
+Finally, we include examples to illustrate how our results work in practice.